 Increases Greymane's Human Basic Attack range by 1.1.

-Quest: Every time Greymane hits an enemy Hero with the explosion damage from Gilnean Cocktail, increase its explosion damage by 20, up to 300.
+Quest: Reduce the cooldown of Gilnean Cocktail by 2 seconds.
+Every time Greymane hits an enemy Hero with the explosion damage from Gilnean Cocktail, increase its explosion damage by 20, up to 300.

-Reward: After hitting 15 Heroes, the cooldown is also reduced by 4 seconds.
+Reward: After hitting 15 Heroes, the cooldown is reduced by an additional 2 seconds.